 We’ll See You ASAP for an Infected Tooth or Other Dental Emergency

 If you wake early in the morning with a throbbing toothache, you’ll want relief from pain as soon as possible.
 Fortunately, we reserve time in our daily schedule for dental emergencies.
 So we’ll likely be able to see you on the same day to resolve your painful situation.
-If you’re a patient of record, you’ll even be able to reach Dr. Barker outside regular business hours so he can advise you what to do.
 Our office opens at 7 a.m., so you can get relief early in your day.

 A Root Canal Procedure Doesn’t Live Up to Its Painful Reputation